callstack/react-native-builder-bob/README.md

 - Simple example modules for Android and iOS which you can build upon
 - [Kotlin](https://kotlinlang.org/) configured for building the module for Android
+- C++ support for native modules on Android
+- Expo support for libraries without native code and web support
 - Example React Native app to manually test your modules
 - [ESLint](https://eslint.org/), [Prettier](https://prettier.io/), [TypeScript](https://www.typescriptlang.org/) and [Husky](https://github.com/typicode/husky) pre-configured
 - Bob pre-configured to compile your files